Liberian president appeals to Obama for U.S. help to beat Ebola

 In a country with large numbers of unemployed former child soldiers, Johnson Sirleaf said the outbreak threatened civil order.
 With healthcare workers staying away from work, after dozens of their colleagues contracted the virus, citizens were also dying of other, treatable illnesses, she said.

 Johnson Sirleaf asked the United States to assist in restoring services in at least 10 non-Ebola hospitals.
-Liberia also asked for U.S. help in establishing an air bridge to transport personnel and equipment after all but two private airlines have cancelled their flights.
-(Editing by Dominic Evans)
+Liberia also asked for U.S. help in establishing an air bridge to transport personnel and equipment after all but two private airlines have canceled their flights.

-* Files for resale of up to 8.25 million shares of co's common stock by the selling stockholders - SEC filing Source text for Eikon: Further company coverage:

-April 26 Thermo Fisher Scientific Inc on Wednesday reported higher-than-expected first quarter profit on increased sales in all of its divisions and raised its full-year earnings and revenue forecasts.